Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 **Parameters**

--   `tracks` **[Array][7]** List of Track IDs.
+-   `tracks` **[Array][8]** List of Track IDs.

 ## Messaging

 The messaging feature revolves around a "conversation" structure.
-It is responsible to store the conversations and its messages, and return conversation objects when requested.
+It is responsible for storing the conversations and its messages, and returning conversation objects when requested.

 See the "Conversation" and "Message" sections of the documentation for more details.